MDIX-INC-ARCHIVE/mdix-transformation-connectathon33/README.md

 - Using the Git download command line using the URL provided - https://github.com/MDMI/Getting-Started.git

 ### API Test (Postman) ###
 A set of API requests is provided for ease of use.
-Download this zip file, [MDMI_Demo.zip,](https://github.com/MDMI/Getting-Started/blob/main/files/MDMI_Demo.zip) and expand it.
-The resultant file is *MDMI_Demo.json*.
+In this project, open the file https://github.com/MDMI/mdix-transformation-connectathon33/blob/main/Connectathon33.postman_collection.json.
+Using a text editor, copy the file contents into a new editor document and save it with the extension "json"

 #### Using the Prepackaged Requests ####
-After installing Postman, download and expand the zip file as described above.
+After installing Postman, set up the project file as described above.
 From within Postman, click the **Import** button at the top of the left pane and select this file.
 It will create a "collection" named **MDIX Demonstration**.
 This provides six requests:
 - GET Get
 - POST CDAtoFHIR
 - POST FHIR2CDA